stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     1. You are standing on a beach, by the sea, on the water line (calculate the distance for your height in m).
 You have probably been to the seaside many times.
 Can you believe that the horizon is only a few kilometers away?
     1. You are looking out of a hotel window located by the sea, the window is at a height of 20 meters.

 1. In the year 2022, the world population was approximately 8 billion.
 The Northern Hemisphere has 7.2 billion people.
-Write a program that calculates and displays:
+Write a program that calculates and prints:

     1. The number of people and percentage of the total population living in the Northern Hemisphere
     1. The number of people and percentage of the total population living in the Southern Hemisphere

     ```python
     ###
-    # A program that calculates and displays:
+    # A program that calculates and prints:
     # - the number of people and percentage of the total
     #   population living in the Northern Hemisphere
     # - the number of people and percentage of the total